Artificial Intelligence. It seems like everyone’s talking about it.

 AI in Japan

-A similar balancing act is being played out when it comes to PR in Japan.
-Personal networks and relationships cultivated over the long-term still reign supreme, but AI has already been used here for marketing and PR purposes.
+Personal networks and relationships cultivated over the long-term still reign supreme, but similar technology has already been used here for marketing and PR purposes.

 Analysing data

 Traditional metrics such as media impressions and click-through rates provide a limited view of the impact of PR efforts.
-AI algorithms can provide more sophisticated metrics, such as sentiment analysis and the impact on sales.
-This allows companies to more accurately measure the ROI of their PR efforts and make data-driven decisions about future campaigns.
+AI algorithms can provide more sophisticated metrics, such as sentiment analysis, impact on sales, and increasingly accurate forecasts.

 Testing parameters